What Is Timing Belt?

-Recommend to follow closely along you can check out some videos made on the internet or at least by mechanics who have youtube channels that can walk you step by step through the process so you can actually watch Find out what you need to do and if you’re unsure about a step along the way.
+Recommend following closely along; you can check out some videos made on the internet or at least by mechanics who have youtube channels that can walk you step by step through the process so you can actually watch.
+Find out what you need to do and if you’re unsure about a step along the way.

 These videos make doing home auto repair a lot easier because it’s like having a mechanic on call to show you what to do.
 In general, we would recommend that you do not attempt to do this task yourself, as there is a level of complexity involved.

-He wanted to take it by himself; just be aware that if something goes wrong, it can cause some serious damages to your engines in the long run.
+He wanted to take it by himself; just be aware that if something goes wrong, it can cause some serious damage to your engines in the long run.

 Timing belts weres introduced to vehicles a few decades ago to replace timing chains as a more cost-effective method of doing the same thing.
-Ironically, many cars this day is actually replacing the timing belt with a re-timing chain.
+Ironically, many cars these days is actually replacing the timing belt with a re-timing chain.

 The chain lasts longer and is more reliable, and provides better value in the long run.
 Nevertheless, many vehicles are built with timing belts, and many older models also have timing belts, especially in 4-cylinder models of vehicles that use timing chains in their six-cylinder or eight-cylinder models.

 Huh.
-Even though it is not a particularly complex part of your engine, it is also incredibly important to the overalls functioning of the vehicle.
-You need to makes sure you are keeping your timing belts on the road with maintenance to prevent some catastrophic engine failures.
+Even though it is not a particularly complex part of your engine, it is also incredibly important to the overall functioning of the vehicle.
+You need to make sure you are keeping your timing belts on the road with maintenance to prevent some catastrophic engine failures.